mariakalimeri/tardigrade/content/post/ggforestplot/index.md

 Scientific research lies at the very core of Nightingale.
 This bit certainly played its role for me, when moving from academia to a company, three years ago.
-Faithful to its values, last year Nightingale offered some of it's data visualization and analysis machinery to the broad audience. `ggforestplot` is an R package to visualize efficiently different types of association results.
+Faithful to its values, last year Nightingale offered some of its data visualization and analysis machinery to the broad audience. `ggforestplot` is an R package to visualize efficiently different types of association results.